matt-mrf/QuMaDel/results/results.md

 ## Dicussion

 The annealing algorithm is run only once, therefore we suspect lower scores are possible.
-We unfortunately have no time to prove this, because there's no time to run the program.
+We unfortunately have no time to prove this, because there's no time left to run the program.